Amarnath Yatra: Punjab cops make foolproof security arrangements for pilgrims

 Notably, the Punjab stretch spanning from Shambhu to Madhopur has been divided into four sectors— Shambu to Phillaur, Phillaur to Bhogpur, Bhogpur to Mukerian, and Mukerian to Madhopur.

-Prominent officers, including commanders from different brigades, DIG (Border Range) Narinder Bhargav, Pathankot deputy commissioner, SSP Pathankot Harkamal Preet Singh Khakh, SSP Kathua, SSP Noorpur, Shailesh Kumar from RAW and Ravinder Thakur from IB were present in the meeting.
+Commanders from different brigades, DIG (Border Range) Narinder Bhargav and Pathankot SSP Harkamal Preet Singh Khakh were among those present.